On this page

 - A serious health condition which makes you unable to perform your essential job duties

 Upon completion of any leave of absence, you normally return to the position held before the leave.
 If that position vacancy no longer exists, you return to a similar position in the same classification.
 If you wish to return from a leave of absence prior to the originally scheduled date of return, you must submit written notification to Human Resources and the employing department at least 30 days prior to the date of return.
-If you fail to return from a leave of absence, you may be subject to disciplinary action up to and including termination.
+If you fail to return from a leave of absence, you may be subject to disciplinary action up to and including termination of employment.